plomlompom/plomrogue2-experiments/README.md

   such integer n, calculates th nn-th Fibonacci number (this allows for testing parallel CPU-heavy computation)

+Additionally, the server regularly sends a counter state to the client.

 See `./requirements.txt` for the dependencies.